Campervanning in Norway: Tips, Routes & Destinations for 2024

 • Trailer certification if you are towing.

 • Personal travel and medical insurance.
-The UK EHIC and GHIC card cannot be used in Norway.
+The GHIC card can be used in Norway but it won’t cover you for anything other than an emergency.

 Make sure you have travel insurance you can trust when motorhoming Norway.
 We recommend True Traveller for their 5-star TrustPilot reviews, variety of cover options, best activities cover as standard, great prices and excellent service.